Roxana38/E-prozar-sprint/README.md

 # E-Prozar Sprint
   Small website with a group of random product
 -link here : https://roxana38.github.io/E-prozar-sprint-1/

+# Team Member

+-Ruxanda Stanciu
+-Traian Belciug

+ Our project is still in development and currently we just finished the 1st sprint.
 ## Story

 You and a friend had the idea to create a website for the local grocery store down the street after you heard them considering to try out this "online thing where the people are all going these days".